OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/02a_ifc_mapping/README.md

 # Platform Interface Manager Port Mapping

-As [described above](..), the PIM's primary responsibility is top-level port mapping.
+The PIM's primary responsibility is top-level port mapping.
 The examples here demonstrate the initial mapping process from AFU interface requests to physical platform offerings.
 They are not full AFUs and do not compile.

 OPAE ships with two generic physical platforms described in the [platform_db](https://github.com/OPAE/opae-sdk/tree/master/platforms/platform_db):